grdddj/done-for-today/plan.md

 ## Deep work

-TT - ETH send flow
+TR - ETH send flow - make it possible to skip or cancel the data

+Figma mapping - add missing flows

 ## Other work